christophertuch/carla-autoware/README.md

 This repository contains a demonstrator of an autoware agent ready to be executed with CARLA.

 **The carla autoware integration requires CARLA 0.9.11.
-You can download it from [here](https://github.com/carla-simulator/carla/releases/tag/0.9.11)**
+You can download it from [here](https://github.com/carla-simulator/carla/releases/tag/0.9.11) OR Run it in a docker container**

 ## CARLA autoware agent
 The autoware agent is provided as a ROS package.
 All the configuration can be found inside the `carla-autoware-agent` folder.